chkp-rolandop/cloudguard-k8s-terraform/azure/README.md

 ### Optional

 There is a terraform block in main.tf that specifies an Azure Storage Container to store the terraform backend.
+This is useful when you plan to make changes to the environment from multiple locations or CI tools.
 To use this block, you need to create a Storage container in Azure and provide the necessary values:

     resource_group_name  = "<STORAGE_ACCOUNT_RESOURCE_GROUP>"